jh1993/UnderusedOptions/README.txt

 - Completely overhauled, because the original is thematically redundant with Eye of Rage while being too situational.
 Is now also an eye and conjuration spell.
 Every 3 turns, summon a blood vulture (same stats as thunderbird) near the target.
 Uses shot cooldown, but is not an eye buff.
 Lasts 15 turns.
 - Shot Cooldown (4 SP): -1 shot cooldown.
 - Bloodrage Bonus (3 SP): +1 bloodrage bonus.
-- Feeding Frenzy (2 SP): On each activation, each allied unit in line of sight of the target that has bloodrage has a chance to gain another stack of bloodrage.
+- Feeding Frenzy (2 SP): On each activation, each allied unit in line of sight of the target that has bloodrage has a chance to gain another stack of bloodrage for 10 turns.
 The chance is equal to the percentage of the target's missing HP.
-The strength of this bloodrage stack is equal to the strength of the strongest bloodrage stack on the unit, and the duration is equal to 10 plus this spell's duration bonuses.
+The strength of this bloodrage stack is equal to the strength of the strongest bloodrage stack on the unit.
 - Duration (3 SP): +15 duration.
 - Unending Bloodrage (5 SP): When the target dies, the curse is applied to another random enemy in line of sight for its remaining duration.